clayrisser/node-log-benchmarks/RESULTS.md

 | Test 3      | N/A         | N/A     | N/A         | N/A         | N/A        | N/A         |
 | **Average** | **N/A**     | **N/A** | **N/A**     | **76702**   | **142871** | **N/A**     |

-Frustratingly, winston does a really poor job sending logs to syslog over UDP.
+I had a terrible expirience getting winston to work with syslog over UDP.
 First of all, it's worth mentioning that when it did work it took well over a minute to unblock the event loop, and took over two minutes to finish sending the logs to syslog.
 However, most of the times I tested it, I ran out of memory before I could finish.

 ```
 #